Updated: May 27

 Holly Yee of Holly Yee Floral Architecture guests blogs today and shares her knowledge on floral design and colors.

 Sometimes, however, couples do not have a defined wedding color palette or their wedding colors are a little bit broader.
 And that’s totally okay!
-Whether you are a Floral Designer, a Planner, or other wedding professional, there are specific components of a wedding that you can use to help guide your clients to identify the best colors for their weddings.
+Whether you are a Floral Designer, a Planner, or other type of wedding professional, there are specific components of a wedding that you can use to help guide your clients to identify the best colors for their weddings.

 Basics of Color Theory

 First, though, let’s take a look at the basic principles of color theory.
-These principles are the guidelines often applied when choosing color palettes that ultimately are balanced and aesthetically appealing.
+These principles are the guidelines often applied when choosing color palettes that ultimately are balanced and appealing.
 Understanding color theory is crucial for great design.
 The color wheel, which was invented in 1706 by Sir Issac Newton, can be used as a compass for choosing colors that work well together.

 Monochromatic colors are variations of one color (hue) with different tints, tones, and shades.
 A monochromatic color palette is simple, yet sophisticated.
 Monochrome creates harmony and is calming.